NxPKG/khulnasoft-docs/content/dns/manage-dns-records/reference/vendor-specific-records.md

 ### Amazon Route53

-AWS customers must [update their domain's nameservers](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-name-servers-glue-records.html) to point to their new Cloudflare nameservers.
+AWS customers must [update their domain's nameservers](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-name-servers-glue-records.html) to point to their new Khulnasoft nameservers.

 ### Amazon S3 bucket

 Find the [URL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html) for your bucket.

-Then, [create a `CNAME` record](/dns/manage-dns-records/how-to/create-dns-records/) in Cloudflare.
+Then, [create a `CNAME` record](/dns/manage-dns-records/how-to/create-dns-records/) in Khulnasoft.
 For example, if the full host URL of the bucket is `files.example.com.s3.amazonaws.com`, you would add a `CNAME` record similar to the following:

 ```txt
 files  CNAME  files.example.com.s3.amazonaws.com